-Clean up all video walls or a particular wall in a profile.
-Cleaning up a wall unloads all the resources from the memory of the renderer, which may be necessary periodically when the system is off air.
+Clean up all video walls or a particular wall in a profile using the Cleanup button above.
+Cleaning up a wall unloads all the resources from the memory of the renderer, avoiding space issues and the inadvertent use of media from a previous session.
+Cleanup should be done before initializing a new show or in order to re-initialize the same show into the renderer's memory.